David-Durst/embeddedHaskellAetherling/theory/Clock_Calculus.md

 1. a justification for why Aetherling's space-time IR types shouldn't be the same as the clock calculus
 1. an explanation of the clock notation
 1. a definition of the clock timing information for each operator.

-1. an explanation of Aetherling's clock calculus relative to the fully clock calculus type system in [N-Synchronous Kahn Networks](https://dl.acm.org/citation.cfm?id=1111054)
+Aetherling's clock calculus is based on the clock calculus type system in [N-Synchronous Kahn Networks](https://dl.acm.org/citation.cfm?id=1111054).
 I will refer to the N-Synchronous Kahn Networks as NKN.

 # Why Clock Calculus